influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/prometheus.md

 withValue(value)
 ```

-Value is the value of the metric
+"Value is the value of the metric"

 ## obj gauge

-Gauge is a Gauge prometheus metric
+"Gauge is a Gauge prometheus metric"

 ### fn gauge.withRealtime